William Dodd (ambassador): Later life

 In 1937, Dodd stepped down as ambassador in Berlin, and President Roosevelt appointed Hugh Wilson, a senior professional diplomat, to replace him.
 After leaving his State Department post, Dodd took a position at American University in Washington, D.C.; in addition he campaigned to warn against the dangers posed by Germany, Italy, and Japan, detailing the racial and religious persecution in Germany.
 He predicted German aggression against Austria, Czechoslovakia, and Poland.
 Dodd, who suffered for years from a severe throat condition exacerbated by the stress of his ambassadorship, traveled on a speaking tour of Canada and the US, establishing his reputation as a statesman who opposed the Nazis.

 In 1938, Dodd wrote an assessment of Nazi ideology and the Third Reich's plan for Europe.
 He stated:

 [S]everal policies were adopted during the first two years of the Nazi regime.
 The first was to suppress the Jews ...
 They were to hold no positions in University or government operations, own no land, write nothing for newspapers, gradually give up their personal business relations, be imprisoned and many of them killed ...
 [The Primer] betrays no indication of the propaganda activities of the Nazi government.
 And of course there is not a word in it to warn the unwary reader that all the people who might oppose the regime have been absolutely silenced.
 The central idea behind it is to make the rising generation worship their chief and get ready to "save civilization" from the Jews, from Communism and from democracy—thus preparing the way for a Nazified world where all freedom of the individual, of education, and of the churches is to be totally suppressed.

 A volume of his planned four-volume history of the South was published in 1938 as The Old South: Struggles for Democracy, covering the 17th century.

 Dodd's wife died in May 1938.

 In December 1938, Dodd accidentally ran over a four-year-old African-American child in Hanover County, Virginia, and fled the scene.
 The child sustained severe injuries, but survived.
+Dodd paid more than $1000 for the child's medical bills.
 Dodd was charged with leaving the scene of an accident, convicted, and fined $250 plus court costs.
-Dodd also paid more than $1000 for the child's medical bills.
+The child's parents sued Dodd and were awarded $3,500.
 He also lost his voting rights, which were later restored by Virginia's governor.